dfberry/mongosample/README.md

 ##How $sample impacts the results
 Now that the website works, let's play with it to see how $sample impacts the results.

+1. understand the $sample code in /server/query.js
+2. change the row count
+3. change the aggregation pipeline order
+4. prototype with $sample

-###Understand the $sample code in /server/query.js
+###Step 1: Understand the $sample code in /server/query.js
 The [$sample](https://docs.mongodb.org/manual/reference/operator/aggregation/sample/#pipe._S_sample) keyword controls random sampling of the query in the [aggregation pipeline](https://docs.mongodb.org/manual/core/aggregation-pipeline/).

 The pipeline used in this article is a series of array elements in the **arrangeAggregationPipeline** function in the /server/query.js file.
-The first array element is the $project section which controls what columns to return, and how they are named.
+The first array element is the $project section which controls what data to return.

 *arrangeAggregationPipeline()*
 ```